mistertest/xcloud-shield/README.md

 ## CONTEXT

 Xcloud is the new Cloud Gaming Platform by Microsoft Xbox.
 Xcloud was on private beta, during some months, and it's public now for all from the 28 June 2O21 ago.

-The official Android App, exist only for Smartphone and Tablets at the moment, so there is no official App for Android TV, for now.
-You can only use "Sideload" with  the Smartphone App, but performances are not optimized and the Interface is not thinked and integrated for Android TV experience.

-I was a lucky beta tester of the Xcloud Web App for PC: It's exectuted directly from the browser  on PC with the full HD resolution (1080p).
+I was a lucky beta tester of the Xcloud Web App for PC: <br>
+It's exectuted directly from the browser on PC with the full HD resolution (1080p). <br>
-I was thinking that it will be awesome if i can enjoy it directly on my box TV : The Nvidia shield Pro 2019.
+I was thinking that it will be awesome if i can enjoy it directly on my box TV : The Nvidia shield Pro 2019.<br>
-So i decided to coding, an application for my shield TV for enjoying my games of my "game pass ultimate".
+So i decided to coding, an application for my shield TV for enjoying my games of my "game pass ultimate".<br>
 It was a good idea and excited project, for improve my skills in Android App development.

+The official Android App, exist only for Smartphone and Tablets at the moment, so there is no official App for Android TV, for now.<br>
+You only just can using "Sideload" with the Smartphone App version, but performances <br>
+are not optimized and the Interface is not thinked and integrated for Android TV experience. <br>
+And using Browsers like Chrome with sideload is not playable too. <br>
+The only browser on the shield than can promise a minimal and acceptable experience is Open Browser.
+But it's not optimised well for Cloud gaming too.